The dynamics of ethics

 The Ethics Committee has now ruled on hundreds of cases and in doing so has provided employees with guidance that helps them in their day-to-day work.
 In addition, the Ethics Committee can call for a review of existing policy and guidelines.
 It also discusses more general social developments with respect to which the bank is expected to take an ethical stance.
 The bank’s employees can consult the committee’s recommendations.

 The Ethics Committee’s composition represents a broad cross-section of the organization.
 The Chairman of the Managing Board serves as the Chairman of the Ethics Committee.

-The benefit of reflecting on ethics is that it provides direction and consistency with regard to making ethical choices in line with Rabobank’s mission, Moral Compass and identity.
+The benefit of ethical reflection is that it provides direction and consistency with regard to making ethical choices in line with Rabobank’s mission, the Rabobank Compass and cooperative identity.
 Entering into dialogue at an early stage makes it possible to shape well-considered stances that can be properly explained.
 These stances can make a positive contribution to the reputation of Rabobank and the financial sector in general.
 Rabobank wishes to fulfill a meaningful role in society in this way.